 Let’s find out now how to get into the news media.

-I was delighted to talk to business marketing and PR expert, Adam Davidson from Adam 4 Marketing.
+I was delighted to talk to my long-time friend and marketing and PR expert, Adam Davidson.

-Before we begin, if you want some help getting more clients, check out my thought leadership, inbound marketing, and business growth services for companies in the HR sector.
+Before we begin, if you want some help getting more clients, check out the HR Business Accelerator.

 Get Your HR Industry Business Growth Newsletter & Resources